“No story lives unless someone wants to listen”

 The Making Of Harry Potter is based at Leavesden Studios.
 Filming of the Harry Potter films ceased in 2010.
 At this point Warner Brothers bought the complex and pledged a £100 million investment to create a state of the art movie studio and build two new buildings that would house a new exhibition.
 That exhibition would become ‘The Making Of Harry Potter’ and opened in 2012.
 Fast forward 8 years and its still going strong.
 So strong that around 6000 visitors a day turn up!

-The Studio has a large free visitor car park and for a few quid extra you can park closer or charge your electric vehicle.
+I drove to the Studio from the Midlands, The route was straight forward and the local signage easy to follow.
+Once arrived at the Studio I found a large free visitor car park, and for a few pounds extra you can park closer or charge your electric vehicle.
+I found no need to upgrade as the large carpark is more than adiquate.
 If you are visiting by public transport you are well catered for as the studio has their own bus stop, with regular buses to the closest train station.

 You can choose to collect your pre-booked tickets on site or use tickets printed at home or shown on a mobile – this is the fastest option.
 Once you have your tickets scanned you are in a queue then sent through to security.
 I felt reassured at the extra lengths of security being employed here, the bag search with giant torch was very thorough!
 I was then scanned by an unenthusiastic guard who simply waved his wand in front of me and grunted.
 (My first interaction with a wand and it wasn’t even magic!)
 It’s obvious that he has had some security training, but I get the sense this was several hundred persons ago.